Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Renal impairment

 In a study of 8 patients with severe renal impairment, defined as creatinine clearance (CrCl) less than30 mL/min using the Cockcroft-Gault formula (with 4 patients with values less than 20 mL/min), renalimpairment had no effect on the pharmacokinetics of a single 270-mg dose of pegcetacoplan.
 Thereare minimal data on patients with PNH with renal impairment who have been administered the clinicaldose of 1 080 mg twice weekly.
-There are no available clinical data for the use of pegcetacoplan inpatients with ESRD requiring haemodialysis.
+Based on population PK analysis, eGFR had no clinically meaningfulimpact on pegcetacoplan exposure in a pooled analysis population.
+There are no available clinical datafor the use of pegcetacoplan in patients with ESRD requiring dialysis.
 See section 4.2.

 5.3 Preclinical safety data